 Cost £70

-Date Saturday 18th & Sunday 19th May 2024
+Date Saturday 17th & Sunday 18th May 2025

-Meeting Time 07:45
+Meeting Time 07:30

-Meeting Place Glen Rosa
+Meeting Place Glen Rosa (exact location will be confirmed upon booking)

 There is plenty of time to warm up before the going gets tough: The walk into Glen Rosa makes for a relatively gentle start.
-After crossing the bridge over the Garbh Allt, the route turns uphill following the water course at first and then the ridge to the summit of Beinn a'Chliabhain (653m).
-Its flanks and lofty heights afford fabulous views to the A’Chir ridge and beyond.
-Glen Rosa stretches out below.
-The ridge itself is a wee bit scrambly, giving a foretaste of things to come.
+After crossing the bridge over the Garbh Allt, the route turns uphill following the water

 Continuing to the Bowman’s Pass, A’Chir is getting closer and the awesome walls of Coire Daingean should be in full view.
 After the pass, the traverse of A’Chir’s ridge starts in earnest and it is time to get the harnesses and ropes out - the A’Chir ridge truly packs a punch.
 Seriously steep and exposed scrambling up and over steep slabs leads to the summit, where luckily the leaders are on hand to provide extra help to counter gravity which will be much appreciated when attempting to scale the airy summit boulder.
 But the real difficulties still lie ahead!
 Soon after the summit, participants will be ‘roped up’ on certain downward steps and slabs, leading to the famed Mauvais Pas, or “bad step”, which requires scramblers to gingerly step across an airy sequence of rocks.
-Once across, a larger roped vertical ‘abseil’ descent awaits, to pass the “bicycle step” after which an awkwardly slanting climb forms the last of the ‘tricky’ bits and soon after, the saddle between A’Chir & Cir Mhor is reached.
+Once across, a larger vertical descent awaits, to pass the “bicycle step” after which an awkwardly slanting climb forms the last of the ‘tricky’ bits and soon after, the saddle between A’Chir & Cir Mhor is reached.

 The descent in to Fionn Choire allows views back to the difficulties just traversed and leads back down in to Glen Rosa and a ‘relaxing’ walk back out the start.